nselem/mg-covid/diego/taxonomy/Taxonomic-analysis.md

 ---

 # Covid project.
 Correlation of mouth micorbiome diversity with covid infection

 ![image](https://user-images.githubusercontent.com/67386612/121607065-01e76d00-ca15-11eb-9a62-94f5b034646a.png)

 *Words are a weapon stronger than he knows.
-And onfs are even greater.
+And songs are even greater.
 The words wake the mind.
 The melody wakes the heart.
 I came from a people of song and dance.
-I do not nedd him to tell me the power of words.
+I do not need him to tell me the power of words.
 But I smile nonetheless.
 Let's learn how to sing and dance*

 	-Pierce Brown

 I entitled myself to support a great and diverse team in searching for clues about how the microbiome affects the covid symptomatology.